Reach out to Westminster College's admissions department to confirm any application fees and information.

-The Early Action deadline is November 15, which is coming up fast!
-Westminster College will release EA admissions decisions no later than December 15.
+🗓️ The Early Action deadline is December 1.
+Westminster College will release EA admissions decisions no later than December 1.

 Schools that are moderately difficult to get into, like Westminster College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.